ttetrafon/practice/unreal engine/materials.md

   - Select property to expose as parameter.
   - _Mouse1 -> Convert to Parameter_.

+- Material instances can also be created at runtime, so that material properties are changed programmatically during gameplay ([example](https://youtu.be/VX98R3zNKxU?t=2341)).
+  - The `Create Dynamic Material Instance` creates a material instance from a static mesh (will need a loop for multiple materials on the same mesh).
+  - Properties on the dynamic material are manipulated through `Set TYPE Parameter Value`, with the parameter name matching the appropriate input name in the material.

 ## Material Interfaces

 - The standardised set of material properties within a _material function_ can be called a _material interface_.
 The parameters have default names that will be the same across all materials.